 Promoting slow fashion.
 We want you to love what you make, so that it gets used and leaves less room in your closet for less enduring options.
 Quality yarns make garments that can serve a lifetime, and at the very least far outlast fast-fashion counterparts.

 Promoting natural fibers.
 We love natural fibers for being biodegradable materials.
 There seems to still be a place and big demand for nylon (a synthetic polymer) in some yarns to make socks durable for a long life (for slow fashion).
 But if you’re not making socks, we’ll probably be encouraging you to check out our nylon-free yarns.
 Nylon takes decades to decompose, and is contributing to the alarming accumulation of microplastic pollution in our oceans and marine habitats.
 Also please know that the resin used on essentially all superwash merino isn't biodegradable either, though thankfully it doesn't prevent the wool itself from decomposing.

 Packaging.
 A simple, easy effort.
 We use minimal and biodegradable packaging.
 We’re going to have to ship our things to you, so instead of using those ubiquitous plastic mailers, we use 100% recycled & compostable mailers.
 Simple changes can make a real difference.

 Habitat protection.
-Our wool comes from a combination of sheep reared in Australia, New Zealand and Great Britain where there are strict environmental regulations to ensure the pasture the sheep are raised on is not causing the loss of valuable natural habitat, including forests.
+Most of our wool comes from a combination of sheep reared in Australia, New Zealand and Great Britain where there are strict environmental regulations to ensure the pasture the sheep are raised on is not causing the loss of valuable natural habitat, including forests.